Memphis Brooks Museum of Art: Overton Park complex

 The original Beaux-Arts building, designed by James Gamble Rogers in 1913, was built with funds donated by Bessie Vance Brooks in memory of her husband, Samuel Hamilton Brooks.
 Opened to the public in 1916, it is a registered U.S. National Landmark.
 The cylindrical extension, opened in 1955, was designed by Memphis architect Everett Woods.
 In 1989, the building was expanded and reoriented by Askew Nixon Ferguson (ANF) Architects & Skidmore, Owings and Merrill.
 The expansion, which doubled the square footage of the existing building, included a new public entrance as well as a three-story gallery space where the old and new buildings join.

 The facility consists of 29 galleries, art classrooms, a print study room with over 4,500 works of art on paper, a research library with over 5,000 volumes, and an auditorium.
 The collection has over ten thousand works of art, including paintings, sculptures, drawings, prints, photographs, and examples of the decorative arts.
 Of particular note are the Samuel H. Kress Collection of Renaissance and Baroque paintings, the Hugo N. Dixon Collection of Impressionist paintings, the Levy Collection of American prints, the Goodman Book Collection, and the Goodheart Collection of Carl Gutherz paintings, drawings, and archival material.
 The Brooks facilities also include the Brooks Museum Store, Cafe Brooks by City + State, the Holly Court garden, and a grand terrace that overlooks the greens and trees of Overton Park.

+In December 1960, following continued pressure from local sit in activists, the Memphis Brooks Museum of Art, which was at the time known as the Brooks Memorial Art Gallery Museum, would be racially desegregated by the Memphis Parks Commission.

 Downtown museum

-As of 2024, a new adjunct building is under construction in downtown Memphis.
+Beginning in a new 11,475-square-meter adjunct building has been under construction in downtown Memphis.
 The design team included architectural firm Herzog & de Meuron.
-The "downtown" museum is slated to open in late 2025.
-The facility will include a public courtyard, a theater, galleries, and spaces from which to view the Mississippi River.
+The "downtown" museum is scheduled to open in December 2026.
+The facility will include a public courtyard, a rooftop sculpture garden, a theater, galleries, and spaces from which to view the Mississippi River.